crosscon/CROSSCON-Hypervisor-and-TEE-Isolation-Demos/zcu-ws/README.md

 # Setup SD card

+Insert the sdcard in your pc, and wait for it to mount the boot partition.
+Otherwise mount the sd card manually.
 Copy the firmware and crossconhyp's final image to the sdcard:

 ```
 cp bin/BOOT.BIN /media/$USER/boot